GSA-TTS/10x-website/pages/homepage.md

   title: "10x is the federal government’s very own venture studio"

 news_card:
-  date: "May 13, 2024"
+  date: "September 3, 2024"
-  title: "10x's FY23 Impact Report is now available"
+  title: "Announcing changes to 10x and unveiling 10x Concepts"
-  subtitle: "We are excited to share our FY23 Impact Report.
-Learn about projects, key wins, and what we learned in FY23"
+  subtitle: "10x is evolving its focus to include Concept Areas, which allows us to focus on big problems requiring focused attention."
   button_text: "Read more"
-  button_link: "/impact/fy23-report/"
+  button_link: "/news/10x-changes/"

 header_columns:
   title: We're different by design